p4-team/ctf/2018-09-13_scs-ctf/crypto_xor/README.md

 Yields `To demonstra` which looks like a beginning of an English sentence.

-If the data was xored with completely random sequence of bytes, the scheme would be [provably secure](https://en.wikipedia.org/wiki/One-time_pad).
+If the data was xored with a completely random sequence of bytes, the scheme would be [provably secure](https://en.wikipedia.org/wiki/One-time_pad).
 But we expect the flag to be shorter than the whole ciphertext, so this turns into a [repeated key xor](https://en.wikipedia.org/wiki/XOR_cipher), a well-known weak cipher.

 We brute-forced few key lengths to discover the proper one, and found it: